-Mapping a SIPOC example
+SIPOC Model example

 The SIPOC model method describes who supplies what to the production process, what exactly is being delivered by various players and what the final result is.
 Who the end product is intended for will also become clear.
-Below, various aspects of SIPOC model are explained with a practical example.
+Below, various aspects of SIPOC model are explained with a practical SIPOC model example.

 This is the party that supplies products or services to the process.
 These can be both internal or external parties.
 What’s necessary for the process and what’s being used?
 We can find a description for this in Input.
 The supplier supplies, for example, materials and information.
 Whatever needs to be gathered before the process can start, is supplied by these parties.
 They can be suppliers of raw materials or knowledge, skills and information.
 Imagine a furniture manufacturer.
 The suppliers supply the wood, nails and glue, but also employees with specific knowledge, a designer of tables and chairs and a supplier of design software.

 In addition to the suppliers themselves, it’s now also known what they supply.
 The input of the process is about materials, service and information.
 The furniture manufacturer needs raw materials like various types of wood, other materials such as glue and nails and semi-finished products such as metal handles for closets.
 The carpenters’ skills are also necessary, as is the creative mind of the designer and the right input into the system by the software specialist.
 Machines and tools are also needed.